jordan-gilmartin/pharma-study-analysis/README.md

 The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.

-You have been tasked by the executive team to generate all of the tables and figures needed for the technical report of the study.

-The executive team also has asked for a top-level summary of the study results.
+The executive team has asked for all of the tables and figures needed for the technical report of the study and also for a top-level summary of the study results.

 Tasks are the following: